 Practice Experiences: A More Active Way to Learn

 The online nursing doctoral program in nursing educational leadership program at American Sentinel University includes practice experiences.
 This is done to meet the accreditor requirement that RN to BSN, RN to MSN, MSN or DNP programs include practice experiences in the curricula to enable students to achieve the required educational competencies (AACN White Paper, Oct.
 2012; DNP Essentials for Doctoral Education for Advanced Nursing Practice, 2006; ACEN 2013 Standards).
 These practice experiences have specific objectives, expected outcomes and competencies.
 Practice experiences are an opportunity to get away from traditional reading and writing assignments; instead these assignments are replaced with more active assignments.

 Practice experiences are not like the clinical experiences you completed to obtain your degree to become a registered nurse.
 Practice experiences do not involve hands-on patient care.
 They are designed to provide you with the opportunity to apply the concepts and knowledge you learn in the nursing courses.

 DNP classes are online and designed for working professionals, giving you the convenience and control to participate in classes around your busy schedule.

-Our competitive tuition rates, various payment options and DNP Travel Assistance Program allow most of our students to graduate debt-free.*
+Our competitive tuition rates and various payment options allow most of our students to graduate debt-free.*